Neuroscience Research

 Sanjay Singh, MD, professor and chair in the Department of Neurology, runs the Creighton Epilepsy Center and has published on novel treatments and prevention methods for seizures.
 Often he is joined by his colleague Michele Faulkner, PharmD, a registered pharmacist and professor of pharmacy practice who also has an appointment in the School of Medicine.
 Faulkner has published and presented extensively on medications for neurological disorders.

-Kristina Simeone, PhD, and Timothy Simeone, PhD, both associate professors of pharmacology, also study epilepsy.
+Kristina Simeone, PhD, associate professor of pharmacology, and Timothy Simeone, PhD, professor of pharmacology, also study epilepsy.
 As a husband-and-wife team, they run two robust labs, with medical, graduate and undergraduate student research assistants.
 K. Simeone has been examining sleep and the brain for much of her career.
 Her latest project, funded by a $1.78 million grant from the National Institutes of Health (NIH), seeks answers about sudden unexpected death in epilepsy (SUDEP), which, according to the CDC, is a poorly understood phenomenon.
 T. Simeone, PhD, has a sizable NIH award to study diet’s effects on the brain.
 Together, the Simeones have pioneered research on the positive effects that a ketogenic diet, which is high in fat and low in carbs, can have on epilepsy.

 Annemaria Shibata, PhD, associate professor of biology, studies the effect of neurotrophic factors – a family of biomolecules – on HIV.
 In 2015, with the help of the Simeones, Anthony Kincaid, PhD, Dustin Stairs, PhD, and Shashank Dravid, PhD, she established the interdisciplinary neuroscience undergraduate major.
 For the program’s first year, the goal of the program was to recruit about ten students to major in neuroscience; the program now has nearly 100 students interested in the major.
 Undergraduate research is a key part of the experience for many neuroscience students at Creighton.